-If RTC fails, the module can synchronize time over the network after being powered up.
+If RTC fails, the module can synchronize time over the network after being powering up.

-- The recommended input voltage range for VRTC is 2.0-3.25 V and the recommended typical value is 3.0 V. The average power consumption is 10 μ A when VBAT is disconnected. - When powered by VBAT, the deviation of RTC is 50 ppm; When powered by VRTC, the deviation of RTC is 200 ppm. - If a rechargeable button battery is used, ESR of the battery should be less than 2 k Ω .
-It is recommended to use MS621FE FL11E of SEIKO. - If RTC function is not required, a 4.7 μ F capacitor should be connected to VRTC.
+- The recommended input voltage range for VRTC is 2.5-3.2 V and the recommended typical value is 3 V. The average power consumption is 10 μ A when VBAT is disconnected.

+- When powered by VBAT, the RTC deviation is 50 ppm.
+When powered by VRTC, the RTC deviation is about 200 ppm. - If a rechargeable button battery is used, ESR of the battery should be less than 2 kΩ.
+It is recommended to use MS621FE-FL11E of SEIKO. - If you do not need RTC function, a 4.7 μF capacitor need to be connected to VRTC.